castillohair/DaniO5P/README.md

 Some files are too big to be included in this repository.
 The following must be downloaded separately:

-- Trained model weights: [TODO: add URL when available]
+- Trained model weights:
+  - Create a folder named `models_cnn_vgg` inside the `cnn` folder of this repo.
+  - Download all .h5 files from the `cnn_weights` folder at https://doi.org/10.17632/rf98wbhzgf.1.
+  - Move all downloaded .h5 files to the newly created `models_cnn_vgg` folder.
-- Calculated contribution scores for all MPRA sequences: [TODO: add URL when available]
+- Calculated contribution scores for all MPRA sequences:
+  - Download file `contributions_ensemble_cnn_model.pickle` from the `contributions` folder at https://doi.org/10.17632/rf98wbhzgf.1.
+  - Move this file to the `contributions` folder in this repo.
-- Secondary structure calculation results: [TODO: add URL when available]
+- Secondary structure calculation results:
+  - Download file `stucture_results_28C.pickle` from the `secondary_structure` folder at https://doi.org/10.17632/rf98wbhzgf.1.
+  - Move this file to the `secondary_structures` folder in this repo.

 ## Requirements
 All of the code here was run in Python 3.9 with the following package version: